 TRAVEL INDONESIA: A Month in Bali and Gili Trawangan

-- This is the second of 10 chapters of my travel Indonesia blog.
+- This is the third of 10 chapters of my travel Indonesia blog.
 More to follow soon!